 Martin will give an overview of the most relevant and popular cognitive biases that influence decisions in innovation management.
 He will address the major risks on the strategic, portfolio, and project flight levels if these cognitive biases are not managed carefully.
 For each of the cognitive biases, he will describe ideas and hints on how innovation leaders can be aware of the risks and improve their decision making in innovation.

-Fatlinda is a certified expert in the field of digital transformation and is well versed in the latest trends in the IoT/AI world.
-With her pedagogical approach, she finds the right words to make complicated technical contexts of the expert fields understandable for users and decision-makers.
-Furthermore, she is very interested in the acceptance of technologies concerning their users, but also with the entire company structure and organization.
+Fatlinda is Co-Founder and COO at Coderitter, an IoT startup from Dresden, Germany, which combines (AI) algorithms and hardware to create new IoT devices.
+She is a certified expert in the field of digital transformation and is well versed in the latest trends in the IoT/AI world.
+With her pedagogical approach, she finds the right words to make complicated technical contexts of the fields understandable for users and decision-makers.
+She is also very interested in the acceptance of technologies by users, but also by the entire corporate structure and organization.

 Joined HKPC in 2018, Edmond spearheads digital transformation, industry, and enterprise 4.0, plus reindustrialization through advanced manufacturing.
 Previously with General Electric for 20+ years, his experience covered information technology, internal audit, and finance functions with assignments in the Asia Pacific, Europe, Greater China, and United States across plastics, healthcare, capital, power, aviation, transportation industries.
 Edmond held both commercial and business roles with regional or global responsibilities for rail, mining, renewable energy, marine, energy storage, thermal power generation industries, with hands-on leadership in digital transformation and product development for sizeable organizations.